Long-term solutions produced by modern dental care in the Triangle and Charlotte areas.

 CEREC® Same-Day Dentistry

 CEREC® is a leading name in restorative dentistry.
-This advanced technology allows our Cary, Charlotte, Durham, and Raleigh dental practices the ability to provide same-day restorations.
+This advanced technology allows our Cary, Charlotte, Durham, Clayton, and Raleigh dental practices the ability to provide same-day restorations.

 Our well-trained dentists use 3-D scanners to grab digital impressions of your afflicted tooth.
 Using these images, we are able to design your new crown, bridge, or other restoration with great precision.
 This data is then transferred to our milling machine where your custom-made replacement is made.